AboAlmoor/-VideoGamesSalesPrediction/README.md

-# <p align="center"> 🚀 Video Game Sales Prediction.</p>
+# <p align="center"> 🎮📈 Video Game Sales Prediction.</p>
-This repository contains a final project solution for the machine learning course.
+This repository contains a final project solution for the machine learning course at Najah University.

-## Project Overview 📌
+## 📌 Project Overview
 This project aims to predict global video game sales using machine learning techniques.
 By analyzing features such as genre, platform, publisher, critic/user scores, and regional sales, we developed models to forecast sales performance accurately.
 The best-performing model achieved an R² score of 0.9037, demonstrating strong predictive power.

-## Dataset 📂
+## 📂 Dataset
 - Source: [Kaggle - Video Game Sales with Ratings](https://www.kaggle.com/code/arthurtok/the-console-wars-ps-vs-xbox-vs-wii)
 - Description: The dataset contains 16,598 rows and 14 features, including:
   - Name: Title of the video game.